Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 New Testament Giving:

-The New Testament model of giving is superior to the Old Testament tithing since it is based on a better covenant.
+The New Testament model of giving is better than tithing because it is based on a better covenant.

 “But in fact the ministry Jesus has received is as superior to theirs as the covenant of which he is mediator is superior to the old one, since the new covenant is established on better promises.”